hypeIT-GmbH/hypeit-backend-challenge/README.md

 3. Start building your solution.
 4. When you’re done, push it to your GitHub and share the link.

-Alternatively, you may submit a ZIP file with your project.
+Alternatively, you may submit a ZIP file containing your project.

 ## 🔧 Requirements
-Your task is to create a REST API with the following Endpoints (think about good endpoint namings):
+Your task is to create a REST API with the following endpoints (use meaningful endpoint names):
-1. GET festivals
+1. Load festivals
     - Returns a list of all festivals.
-    - Support query parameters for filtering:
+    - Supports query parameters for filtering:
-        - name (partial match)
+        - `name` (partial match)
-        - location (exact match)
+        - `location` (exact match)
-        - from / to (date range)
+        - `from` / `to` (date range)

-2. GET festival
+2. Load one festival
     - Returns detailed information about a single festival.

-3. POST festival
+3. Create festival
     - Creates a new festival.
-    - Required fields: name, date, location
+    - Required fields: `name`, `date`, `location`
-    - Optional: imageUrl, description
+    - Optional fields: `imageUrl`, `description`

-4. PUT festival
+4. Update festival
     - Updates an existing festival.

-5. DELETE festival
+5. Delete festival
-    - Updates an existing festival.
+    - Deletes an existing festival.

 ### 📦 Database
 You are free to choose a local database: